SerhanAksut/ReviewApp/README.md

 * [Setup](#setup)

 ## General info
-This is an iOS Project using `UIKit` for ING Bank mobile team.
+This is an iOS Project using `UIKit` for YTU community.
 It is a three pages application which lists reviews, filters reviews and displays detailed information about selected review.
 The first one is that ReviewList page contains a `UITableView` to display reviews.
 The second one is that FilterOptions page contains a vertical `UIStackView` to display filtering options and the last one is that ReviewDetail page contains a `UIScrollView` and vertial `UIStackView` to display detailed information.

 ## Requirements
 iOS13+